 Why you need a VPN in Singapore?

-Singapore has a large serious surveillance problem throughout the country, where users have no right to privacy.
-Here’s a brief overview of the privacy situation in the country which calls for users to have VPNs always ready:
+Singapore has a serious surveillance problem throughout the country, where users have no right to privacy.
+Here’s a brief overview of the privacy situation in the country, which calls for users to have VPNs always ready:

 There is no official recognition of the right of individuals to privacy within the constitution of Singapore.
 The police and law enforcement have sweeping powers to perform surveillance of users without requiring their consent or even a legal warrant.

-In fact, the state of surveillance is only getting worse in the country with the passage of time.
-For instance, the police are equipped with smart glasses having facial recognition capabilities as well as surveillance vehicles.
-The official statement given by authorities is that these measures are being taken to improve the operational efficiency of law enforcement agencies.
+In fact, the state of surveillance is only getting worse in the country with time.
+For instance, the police are equipped with smart glasses with facial recognition capabilities and surveillance vehicles.
+The authorities’ official statement is that these measures are being taken to improve law enforcement agencies’ operational efficiency.

-While there is no question that technology can significantly enhance the efficiency of police forces, but there is also little doubt that these technologies easily enable privacy violations on a mass scale.
-It is important for state authorities to strike a balance between public safety and privacy-threatening surveillance of people.
+While there is no question that technology can significantly enhance police forces’ efficiency, there is also little doubt that these technologies easily enable privacy violations on a mass scale.
+State authorities need to strike a balance between public safety and privacy-threatening surveillance of people.

-In the absence of legislation that protects individual privacy, these technologies can be easily abused and lead to further destruction of privacy.
+In the absence of legislation that protects individual privacy, these technologies can be easily abused and lead to further privacy destruction.

-What’s more, Singapore is one of the countries that uses malware backdoors (FinSpy) to access communications, monitor web traffic, and access digital files of citizens without their consent or knowledge.
+What’s more, Singapore is one of the countries that use malware backdoors (FinSpy) to access communications, monitor web traffic, and access citizens’ digital files without their consent or knowledge.
 Singapore hosts the command and control servers for FinSpy with 24 other countries.
 This proves how serious a problem mass surveillance has become in the country.

-Censorship remains a serious problem in the country, in spite of its modernity and usage of sophisticated technologies.
+Censorship remains a serious problem in the country despite its modernity and usage of sophisticated technologies.
 In 2016, the state detained and interrogated a man about a Facebook post made during by-elections.

 Censorship is also a common issue that bloggers and journalists face in Singapore.
-A number of arrests and detentions have been made over the years against people charged with “defamation” for being critical of government and the ruling elite.
+Several arrests and detentions have been made over the years against people charged with “defamation” for being critical of the government and the ruling elite.

-The developing surveillance capacity of the government makes it easier for authorities to perform censorship by tracking online traffic.
+The government’s developing surveillance capacity makes it easier for authorities to perform censorship by tracking online traffic.
 In this landscape, it has become essential for Singaporeans to fight for their right to free speech and privacy.
 VPNs serve as weapons against the government’s totalitarian control and constant violations of privacy perpetrated by the state.

-Another important usage of VPNs is to keep bloggers, journalists, reporters etc. safe from government oppression, which can be quite severe if you voice opinions that are deemed inappropriate by authorities.
-Many bloggers like Amos Yee have been arrested by the government for criticizing state leaders.
+Another important usage of VPNs is to keep bloggers, journalists, reporters, etc., safe from government oppression, which can be quite severe if you voice opinions deemed inappropriate by authorities.
+The government has arrested many bloggers like Amos Yee for criticizing state leaders.

 This puts severe pressure on bloggers who have no choice but to engage in self-censorship as a measure to stay safe from arrests and persecution.
 Fortunately, bloggers can take advantage of VPNs equipped with strong encryption and online security features to keep stay anonymous and private on the internet.

 Copyright infringement is taken very seriously in Singapore.
-In 2014, the country enacted a law which made it necessary for ISPs in the country to prevent copyright infringement by restricting torrent usage.
+In 2014, the country enacted a law that made it necessary for ISPs to prevent copyright infringement by restricting torrent usage.
 In fact, people have been fined in the country for downloading movies through torrents.
-The fine that was imposed on these people was USD 5,000, which can be very prohibitive for the populations.
+The fine imposed on these people was USD 5,000, which can be very prohibitive for the population.